-“Most of the dancers in our group are younger than 24,” she laughs.
-“That’s one reason I’m not trying to hang out.”
+“Most of the dancers in our group are younger than 23.”

-“Yes, all downhill from here,” she smiles and lifts her glass to her lips.
+“Yes, all downhill from here,” she gestures with her hand.

 She asks what brought me to Paris, and I tell her it’s the easiest place for me to be.
-In the US I worked so hard coding an app that it burned me out, and here I have a free place to stay while taking classes in interface design and editing a novel until it’s ready to be sent to publishers.
+I have a free place to stay while taking classes in interface design and editing a novel.

 “You don’t often hear of people living abroad because it’s easy,” she says.
-“Especially a place like Paris, where everyone’s dream is to live here for a year or two but most people can’t figure out how to do it.”
+“Especially a place like Paris, where everyone’s dream is to live here for a year but most people never figure out how to do it.”

-“Yeah, I even have a French passport, totally randomly, so I didn’t even have to get a visa.”
+“Yeah, and I have a French passport, totally randomly, so I don’t even need a visa.”

 “Do people hate you for being so lucky?”

 “You’re the lucky one.
 You get to be a professional artist.
-That’s mine and so many other peoples’ aspiration, and you’re already there.”
+That’s my aspiration, and you’re already there.”

-“Yeah, I have to remind myself of that sometimes,” she sighs, going on to explain that she’s as much or more an athlete than an artist.
-The real artists are the choreographers who tell the dancers what to do, creating the scenes and effects that differentiate one performance of Swan Lake from another.
-As a dancer, it’s mostly about executing technique, and there’s art in that, but it’s mostly built into muscle memory.
+“Yeah, I have to remind myself of that sometimes,” she sighs, going on to explain that she’s as much an athlete as an artist.
+The real artists are the choreographers who tell the dancers what to do, creating the scenes that differentiate one performance of Swan Lake from another.
+As a dancer, it’s about executing technique, and there’s art in that, but it’s mostly built into muscle memory.

-“I was born in Russia, but my mom moved to Toronto when I was two and have lived there my whole life.”
+“I was born in Russia, but my mom moved to Montreal when I was two and I’ve lived there my whole life.”

-“I could see myself living in Paris or somewhere less cold, but I don’t want to leave my mom all alone, and Toronto is where all my professional contacts are if I want to switch over to choreography at some point.”
+“I could see myself in Paris or somewhere less cold, but I don’t want to leave my mom alone, and Montreal is where all of my professional contacts are if I want to switch over to choreography at some point.”

-“Have some of the cake,” I say, hoping that it’s not against her diet to do so.
+“Have some cake,” I say, hoping it’s not against her diet.

 She heaps a big chunk onto her spoon.
 “Mmmm.
 The French really are the best at dessert.”